 October 8, 2018

 The Augsburg Native American Film Series invites you to join us for the international opening of The Eagle and The Condor–From Standing Rock with Love.
-Our evening event will include a virtual introduction from the filmmaker (Kahstosera’a Paulette Moore), broadcast globally to supporters like the Augsburg Native American Film Series, and stories from students, alumni and community members who participated in the fight against DAPL.
+Our evening event will include a virtual introduction from the filmmaker (Kahstosera’a Paulette Moore), a global broadcast to supporters like the Augsburg Native American Film Series, and stories from students, alumni and community members who participated in the fight against DAPL.
 We look forward to hearing your memories of Standing Rock as part of our conversation after the film.
 Bring your cell phone to participate in live streaming conversation with the filmmaker and other groups participating in this global experience.